When is season 2 of Ricky Gervais series After Life released?

 — See What’s Subsequent (@seewhatsnext) April three, 2019

-Netflix introduced the information with a Twitter submit captioned with a quote from Ricky Gervais: “I’ve by no means had a response like this earlier than.
+Netflix introduced the information with a Twitter publish captioned with a quote from Ricky Gervais: “I’ve by no means had a response like this earlier than.
 It’s been insane.
 And heartwarming.

 “But now I have to make sure the second season is even better so I’ll probably have to work much harder than usual.
 Annoying really.”